dianadiazc/customer-wa/content/work2/task-5.md

 6. Click on **Run**

-You will see the installation progress for the CloudWatch agent in both EC2 instances.
-Just wait some seconds and refresh your browser.
-You will see the status as *Success*.
+You will see the installation progress for the Amazon CloudWatch agent in both EC2 instances.
+Just wait a few seconds and then refresh your browser.
+You will see the status indicate *Success*.

 <img src="../images/cw7.png" alt="drawing" width="800"/>